hasanainaz/ReveWebClient.js/README.md

 ![stream_client_flowchart](stream_client_flowchart.png)

 ## [Live Demo](https://app.recite.live/t1)
- Privacy Notice: your voice may be recorded when you test the demo URL.
+* Privacy Notice: your voice may be recorded when you test the demo URL.
+* On the demo page, click "Connect," and it would prompt to request your consent before connecting to the microphone and speakers.
+It has been tested on Chrome, Firefox, and Safari.
+The Safari also requires the user to manually enable JavaScript from its settings.
+The server function is currently set to output the features given Flac input.
+The SQT features are the fundamental frequency and the harmonic energies.
+The total delay aggregates the ping, the server processing, and the audio readings and writings times.

 ## Configuration Notes